DuHan332/duhan332.github.io/_pages/cv.md

   * Specialist Program in Statistics - Statistical Machine Learning and Data Mining Stream
   * Graduated with high distinction
   * Been named to dean's list for several semesters
 * Master of Science (M.Sc.)
-Computer Science, McGill University, September 2023 - Present
+Computer Science, McGill University, September 2023 - February 2025
-  * In progress

 Projects